Muhozgu/muhozgu/README.md

 Tech, AI/ML Engineering and Data Science Enthusiast
 ---------------------------------

 👋 Hey there!
-I'm a Computer Science Enthousiast passionate about uncovering insights from data and building intelligent systems that make a difference.
+I'm a Computer Science Enthusiast passionate about uncovering insights from data and building intelligent systems that make a difference.
 As an aspiring AI/ML Engineer, Data Engineer, and Data Scientist, I love exploring how data, algorithms, and cloud technologies come together to solve real-world problems.

 🚀 Right now, I’m deepening my expertise in Python, Machine Learning, and Data Engineering, working with tools like Pandas, NumPy, Scikit-learn, TensorFlow, and PyTorch.
 I’m also expanding my knowledge in SQL, data pipelines, and cloud platforms to bridge the gap between analytics and scalable systems.